International Foundation Year

 Study Skills (20 credits)

 This unit is designed to prepare and support learners to study effectively.
 While the general themes introduced will be transferable, learners will be encouraged to focus the application of these skills to their course subject area.
+Learners will be given the appropriate opportunities to advance their personal and academic study skills and to introduce them to the concept and value of researching in order to prepare them for study at a higher level.

 R/615/0028